MarinoLinic/MarinoLinic/README.md

 |  |  |  |  |
 -->

 Other: Git (obv), C++, CSS, Prisma, NextAuth, Pillow (PIL).
-I have experience with Bash, signals, and can easily work on Linux.
+I have experience with Bash, signals, and can easily work on Unix-like systems.

 <hr>